 Decomposition

-Decomposition is an essential aspect of the ecosystem, enabling organic materials to break down into simpler substances, contributing nutrients to the soil and supporting new plant growth.
+The natural breakdown process is an essential aspect of the ecosystem, allowing organic materials to decompose into simpler substances, contributing nutrients to the soil and fostering new plant growth.
 However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
 We have certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, installing cables or braces, or other measures to mitigate any potential hazards such as pruning.
-It is important to act quickly when dealing with decomposing trees to prevent any potential safety hazards or damage to your property.
+Acting quickly when dealing with decomposing trees to prevent any potential safety hazards or property damage.

 The Persistence of Tree Roots After Removal